qld-gov-au/ckanext-validation/README.md

 Read more below about how to [change the CKAN metadata schema](#changes-in-the-metadata-schema)

 ### Operation modes
+Use the following to configure which queue async jobs are added to

+	ckanext.validation.queue = bulk (Defaults to default)

 Use the following configuration options to choose the [operation modes](#operation-modes):